The Perfectionist

 The Perfectionist is a 1981 play by David Williamson.
 It was adapted into a film for television directed by Chris Thomson in 1985.

 Plot

 The plot revolves around an academic who is working on a PhD.
 His wife hires a Danish student to babysit their children.

 Film version

 In 1983 Patricia Lovell announced plans to produce a film version of the play directed by Williamson but they were unable to finance it.
 A telemovie was made in 1985.
 The telemovie was subsequently sold in multiple international territories, but also for television and direct-to-video.

+In the United States, the film was released by New World Pictures under the title, Three's Trouble.
+The 1989 VHS spine identifies the genre, in New World Home Video house style, as "Sex/Comedy."